databricks/spark-training/ampcamp/data-exploration-using-spark.md

    ![Spark Standalone Web UI](img/standalone-webui640.png)

-   When your count does finish running, it should return the following result:
+   When your query finishes running, it should return the following count:

-       res: Long = 329641466
+       329641466

 4. Recall from above when we described the format of the data set, that the second field is the "project code" and contains information about the language of the pages.
    For example, the project code "en" indicates an English page.